nsnam/ns-3-dev-git/src/network/doc/packets.rst

 will not cover those bytes.
 The converse is true for the PacketTag; it covers a packet despite the operations on it.

-PacketTags are limited in size to 20 bytes.
-This is a modifiable compile-time constant in ``src/network/model/packet-tag-list.h``.
-ByteTags have no such restriction.

 Each tag type must subclass ``ns3::Tag``, and only one instance of each Tag type may be in each tag list.
 Here are a few differences in the behavior of packet tags and byte tags.